influxdata/kapacitor/README.md

 I don't have any concrete ideas for the DSL yet so I expect this to change a lot before we like it.

 What should the DSL look like?
-Things we have already discussed/
+Things we have already discussed:

 * We don't like Lua, it doesn't provide anymore power over a completely custom DSL and could have serious negative performance issues.
     Lua would provide too much flexibility that would be hard to keep a clean performance profile compared to a predefined DSL.